 Admission decisions are made by a three-person committee consisting of the Director of Graduate Admissions, the Director of Graduate Studies, and the Director of the Undergraduate Program.

 Admissions decisions are made on the basis of merit, which is determined holistically.
 The committee will consult with faculty members familiar with your work and take into account factors such as your GPA, especially in philosophy classes, and your reasons for seeking admission.
-In certain cases, the committee may ask for additional supporting material, such as a writing sample.
-GREs are not required.
+GREs are not required and there is no admission fee.

-If you are interested, please talk to one of the committee members (currently, Rebecca Stangl, Walter Ott, or Ross Cameron) by the end of the fall semester.
-Decisions will be made early in the Spring semester.
+If you would like further information, please talk to one of the committee members (currently, Rebecca Stangl, Walter Ott, or Ross Cameron).
 Interested applicants should still apply to graduate with a B.A. at the end of their fourth year.
 They should plan on graduating with a B.A. regardless of the outcome of their application to the 4 + 1 program.

 M.A. in Philosophy